 Health and Safety / Accident Prevention Costs

-Aggregate Scope: 48 Domestic Japanese Production Sites and 5 Research Institutes, Headquarters, Back Offices of Division Companies
+Aggregate Scope: 47 Production Sites, 5 Research Institutes, Headquarters, Back Offices of Divisional Companies in Japan

 Costs and Investments Over Time

-Indicator Calculation Method Investment amounts The amount invested in health and safety and accident prevention-related measures authorized during a given fiscal year (April through the following March)
+Indicator Calculation Method Costs Costs associated with health and safety as well as accident prevention activities during a given fiscal year (April through the following March) Investment amounts The amount invested in health and safety as well as accident prevention-related measures authorized during a given fiscal year (April through the following March)

 Loss Costs Over Time